Edith Nawakwi: Early life and education

-Nawakwi was born in Mwenzo, Northern Province of Zambia.
-She holds a degree in Agriculture Economics and Business Management from the University of Zambia and a post-graduate diploma in Economics of Energy and Development from Imperial College London, London.
+Nawakwi was born in Mwenzo, now in Northern Province of Zambia.
+She held a degree in Agriculture Economics and Business Management from the University of Zambia and a post-graduate diploma in Economics of Energy and Development from Imperial College London, London.

 Career

-Her political career saw her join the Movement for Multi-Party Democracy (MMD) in 1990.
+Nawakwi's political career saw her join the Movement for Multi-Party Democracy (MMD) in 1990.
 She held various political positions including Minister of State for Energy & Water Development, Minister of Energy & Water Development, Minister of Agriculture, Food & Fisheries, Minister of Finance and Minister of Labour & Social Security between 1992 and 2001.

-In 2001, she and some ex-members of the Movement for Multi-Party Democracy formed the Forum for Democracy and Development where she served as the party's secretary-general and vice-president before she was elected party president in 2005, making her the first woman in Zambia to achieve such feat.
-In 2011, under the platform of the Forum for Democracy and Development, she was the only woman who contested in the 2011 general election, placing seventh on the log with a total of 6,833 votes.
-She also contested in the 2015 presidential election, placing third with a vote percentage of 0.92%.
+In 2001, she and some ex-members of the Movement for Multi-Party Democracy formed the Forum for Democracy and Development where she served as the party's secretary-general and vice-president before she was elected party president in 2005, making her the first woman in Zambia to achieve such a feat.
+In 2011, under the platform of the Forum for Democracy and Development, she was the only woman who contested the 2011 general election, placing seventh on the log with a total of 6,833 votes.
+She also contested the 2015 presidential election, placing third with a vote percentage of 0.92%.
 In 2016, she ran for the presidency at the 2016 general election where she placed third, receiving a total of 24,149 votes.

-Personal life
+Personal life and death

-She is married to Geofrey Hambulo with whom she has three children.
+Nawakwi was married to Geofrey Hambulo, a former Citi Bank banker and entrepreneur, with whom she had three children.
 In January 2013, one of her daughters, Hatamba Hambulo was murdered.
 Her dumped body was found in a manhole in Ibex Hill with her hands and legs tied.

+Nawakwi died after a long illness in South Africa, on 7 April 2025, at the age of 65.
+Her husband, Hambulo, predeceased her on 5 December 2021.